fredins/agda-llvm/logbook.lagda.md

   Shared: {0, 1, 2, 3, 8, 21, 24}
   ```
-- Implemented eval inlining which uses the heap points-to analysis points-to
+- Implemented eval inlining which uses the heap points-to analysis to
   generate specialized eval functions for each call.

   ```markdown